mluis/qemu-esp32/README.md

 # ESP32 Emulated Environment

-An Qemu-based emulator for the Espressif ESP32 board on 🐳 Docker.
+An Qemu-based emulated environment for the Espressif ESP32 board on 🐳 Docker.

 ## Building and Running